 Should the Milk Ladder Challenge Be Direct or Through Breastmilk?

 This is a tricky one that only you (along with your dietitian/other health professional if applicable) can determine.
 There are pros and cons to both options, so I’ll give you the necessary information to help you make an informed decision:

 If your child is at risk of an extreme reaction then you should not be attempting the milk ladder at home/without professional guidance.

 If you do the challenge via your breast milk, there’s less allergen exposure to your child, causing a less serious reaction if there is going to be one.
 However, the pay off is that your milk will now contain the allergen until it leaves your system.

 The Argument For Challenging Directly

-If you choose to do the challenge directly, the allergen exposure will be greater, resulting in a more severe reaction if there’s going to be one; however, any reaction will be quickly evident, and your milk remains clear of allergens so you’re able to stop exposure immediately.
+If you choose to do an oral food challenge directly, the allergen exposure will be greater, resulting in a more severe allergic reaction if there’s going to be one; however, any reaction will be quickly evident, and your milk remains clear of allergens so you’re able to stop exposure immediately.